Table of Contents

 ---|---|

-BEST FOR SENSITIVE SKIN: CETAPHIL SUN SPF50+ SUN GEL
+#7: CETAPHIL SUN SPF50+ SUN GEL

 The Cetaphil Sun Gel was formulated with sensitive skin in mind, so one doesn’t need to worry about irritation, redness, or potential breakouts while using the product.
-The non-comedogenic formula means it won’t clog the pores, while the broad spectrum SPF fights both types of harmful UV rays ensuring maximum protection.

-Retailing at around Php 800, the product can be considered pricey considering there are cheaper options on the market.
+Retailing at around Php 800, the product can be considered pricey, considering there are cheaper options on the market.
 But if you’re willing to invest a little into your skin’s protection, then this product is worth it.

 PROS AND CONS OF THE CETAPHIL SUN